yoojh9/yoojh9/README.md

 ## 👋🏻 Hi there

-- 👩🏻‍💼  Web & Android developer
+- 👩🏻‍💼  Web Front-End Developer
-- 💻  usually using javascript and kotlin language for programmming
+- 💻  usually using javascript and React
 <br>